Advocate for a safe workplace:

 Create an environment of mutual respect to find meaning and joy in your work:

 Patient safety is tied to healthcare workers feeling purpose and joy.
 Mutual respect to ensure workforce safety (both physical and psychological) is directly related to effective and safe patient care.
-The National Patient Safety Foundation (NPSF) has released a whitepaper and accompanying slides recommending strategies for a safer healthcare workplace.
-Link to the NPSF whitepaper: Through the Eyes of the Workforce: Creating Joy, Meaning, and Safer Health Care.
+The National Patient Safety Foundation (NPSF) has released a whitepaper seven organizational strategies for a safer healthcare workplace.
+Link to the NPSF whitepaper: 2013 National Patient Safety Foundation (NPSF) white paper and webcast Through the Eyes of the Workforce: Creating Joy, Meaning, and Safer Health Care.

 Getting involved with your profession provides empowerment: